WHY IS DIGITAL ACTIVE SO IMPORTANT?

 USING A TURNTABLE IN A DIGITAL SYSTEM

 As records and turntables make a return, we are often asked whether we can integrate this into a digital system.
 All turntables have extremely low output and require a phono preamp to deal with boosting the signal to the appropriate level with a low noise floor.
 At that point, it can be connected to high quality components, such as Meridian and StormAudio.

 Brands like StormAudio & Meridian can output digital rather than analogue.
 This is technically superior than having to convert from digital to analogue which is typical of most home theatre preamps.
 The digital signal is less prone to losses and interference and since many amplifiers today are digital, it saves an additional analogue to digital conversion in the amplifier.
 The only conversion required in a full digital system is the conversion back to analogue for the speaker.

-Because a product like StormAudio and speaker solutions from Meridian and Pro Audio also incorporate digital crossovers, the signal can be split in the digital domain to deliver an incredibly accurate audio reproduction.
+Because a product like StormAudio and speaker solutions from Meridian also incorporate digital crossovers, the signal can be split in the digital domain to deliver an incredibly accurate audio reproduction.

 Instead of speaker cable, signals are delivered over data cables (eg. Cat 5, Cat 6)